dflib/jjava/README.md

 _More detailed instructions are available in the [documentation](https://dflib.org/jjava/docs/1.x/#_installation)._

-1. Download the release from the [releases tab](https://github.com/dflib/jjava/releases).
+1. Download the latest release from the [releases tab](https://github.com/dflib/jjava/releases).
 2. Unzip it into a temporary location.
-3. Run the `install.py` script with the same version of Python as used by Jupyter.
+3. Run the `jupyter kernelspec install path/to/downloaded/folder --user --name=java`

 ## Project Links